aivtic/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT306/lab.md

 ---

+#### **Objectives**

+By the end of this lab, students will be able to:
+- Understand the fundamental concepts of substitution ciphers
+- Implement the Caesar cipher encryption and decryption algorithms
+- Analyze the security weaknesses of classical ciphers
+- Apply cryptanalysis techniques to break Caesar cipher encrypted messages
+- Recognize the historical significance and limitations of the Caesar cipher

+---

 #### **Overview**
 The **Caesar cipher** is a simple yet powerful encryption technique classified as a substitution cipher.
 In this method, each letter in the plaintext is replaced by another letter a fixed number of positions down the alphabet.
 This lab will explore the workings of the Caesar cipher, its applications, and various exercises to solidify your understanding.